Teriks/pake/README.md

-I am using libasm_io to help test pake and have included a pakefile build along side the makefiles in that project
+I am using libasm_io to help test pake and have included a pakefile build along side the makefiles in that project.

 https://github.com/Teriks/libasm_io